Bujutsu Anti Bullying and Child Safety Program

 Many parents rightly turn to martial arts when trying to help their children to cope with bullying.
 However, most parents do not realise the full benefits that their children will receive from martial arts training?
 Furthermore, they have no idea what to look for in a martial arts school.
 Many parents blindly join the nearest martial arts school to them in the hope that the school owner knows what he’she is doing.

 You can a really good insite into the benefits of your children will receive from martial arts training by reading 24 reason why your child should train martial arts.

 A significant problem for parents who are seeking help for their children is that many martial arts schools will tell parents, “Yes, we can help your child who is being bullied at school” and “We have an anti bullying progam that will help”.

 The reality is most martial arts schools owners, have no formal training in this area, no real life experience in this area and despite their claims they do not have an anti bullying program.
-They think that just teaching a child how to kick and punch as well as say, “Stop I don’t like it”, is an anti bullying program.
+They think that just teaching a child how to kick and punch as well as say, “Stop I don’t like it”, isn’t an anti bullying program.
 An anti bullying program needs to contain much more than that.

 Many parents are being tricked into paying for martial arts lessons by some schools who really have no idea what they are doing.

 Bujutsu Martial Arts and Fitness Centre has an established Anti Bullying and Chid Safety Program that I personally developed.
 The program is run through our Karate for Toddlers, Kids Karate, Kids Muay Thai Kick Boxing and our Kids BJJ programs.
 Our program gives kids the skills they need to live a successful and happy life.